qinyinghua/NoSQL/README.md

   Use the shard rs0 to test the network partition.

-  Open 3 bash terminal, each console is connecting to 1 of the 3 nodes on the shard rs0 replica set.
+  Open 3 bash terminals, each console is connecting to 1 of the 3 nodes on the shard rs0 replica set.

   Insert data on one node, query the data on all three nodes.